-The ongoing crisis situation is hard for many, but it is harder for some.
-Here’s are tips on how you can support someone who is finding it difficult to keep it together in the difficult times.
+The ongoing crisis situation is hard for many, but it is harder for some than the rest.
+Anyone who is going through this phase wants support from family and friends more than anything.
+Here’s are the tips on how you can support someone who is finding it difficult to keep it together in difficult times.

 If you are wondering how you can do that, then read on for some useful pointers.